I also give talks...

 I have now decided to share my passion for space science with the general public.
 In doing so, I write books for Springer International and get to spend months researching a chosen topic and interviewing leading scientists at space agencies and universities worldwide.
 If that wasn't great enough, I also give talks and workshops at schools and public outreach events.

-I am a contributing editor for the Sherwood Observatory.
+I am a contributing editor for the Sherwood Observatory and a recurrent panellist on the Space Oddities YouTube channel.

 Why Notes from Callisto?